cspogil/cspogil.org/docs/research/2022/kussmaul-2022-support.md

 address | New York, NY, USA
 url | [https://doi.org/...](https://doi.org/10.1145/3478431.3499381)
 doi | 10.1145/3478431.3499381
-abstract | To encourage and support faculty to adopt active learning pedagogies, we need to understand: (1) what faculty perceive as the challenges and benefits of adoption; and (2) how professional development and support affect faculty adoption.
-This paper describes a project to provide professional development and support for faculty planning to adopt POGIL in their introductory CS classes.
-Process Oriented Guided Inquiry Learning (POGIL) is an evidence-based, student-centered pedagogy that focuses on developing both content knowledge and process skills.
-Using workshop evaluations, interviews, and an end-of-term survey, we found that participating faculty appreciated the additional training, learning materials, and mentoring.
-They reported that they implemented most key elements of POGIL and that POGIL enhanced student engagement and learning.
-Key challenges include the time required to complete in-class activities, cover course content, and prepare for activities.
-These results should help to improve professional development for faculty who want to adopt evidence-based strategies to improve student outcomes. booktitle | Proceedings of the 53rd ACM Technical Symposium on Computer Science Education V. 1 pages | 738–744 numpages | 7
+booktitle | Proceedings of the 53rd ACM Technical Symposium on Computer Science Education V. 1 pages | 738–744 numpages | 7